 - Usually, the minimum focusing distance of a spotting scope is twenty feet.
 To find out the exact minimum focusing distance for your spotting scope, consult the user guide.

 Sometimes no matter how good a configuration looks like on paper, it feels different upon trying; therefore, make sure to try your spotting scope before purchasing.
-Also, look for coupons, sales and discounts on online stores to enhance your shopping experience.
 Moreover, check if the case that comes with your spotting scope is sturdy enough to resist it from damages and always keep your spotting scope in its case when not in use to secure its longevity.